wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

-= 1.9 =
+= 2.0 =

-We are now filtering out all posts with a status of inherit from the calendar so we don't show additional revisions.
+The calendar now has a new major feature, the "drafts drawer," a kind of post staging area where we make all posts that have not been scheduled available to drag onto the calendar.
+We can also now drag posts from the calendar back into the drafts drawer to "un-schedule" them.

-= 1.8.6 =
+Moved around functions in the js and css to be a bit more readable, and added table of contents to css file.

-The calendar is now using the proper he_IL locale code for Hebrew instead of he.
+Updated css of Screen Options to be more core WordPress.

 = 1.8.5 =